XArray

 clone_using(da, np_arr, use_coords=True, use_attrs=False, new_name=None)

-Given a NumPy array, return an XArray DataArray
+Given a NumPy array, return an XArray DataArray which contains the same dimension names and (optionally) coordinates and other properties as the supplied DataArray.

-dimension names but dropping the coordinates (the input NumPy array is of a
+Making a new DataArray from a previous one, keeping the dimension names but dropping the coordinates (the input NumPy array is of a different size):

 >>> import xarray as xr